 A Kitchen Remodeled…

 Whether you’re just trying to spruce up and modernize your living space, or you’re trying to find a great way to bump up the sale price of your home, a professional remodel is certainly the way to go.
-Though there are undoubtably many spaces in your home could certainly benefit from an update, the two most popular in the eyes of potential home buyers, according to Trulia.com, are the kitchen and bathroom.
+Though there are undoubtedly many spaces in your home that could certainly benefit from an update, the two most popular in the eyes of potential home buyers, according to Trulia.com, are the kitchen and bathroom.

 Just how impactful can a remodel in these areas be?
-Let’s take a look at a remodel recently completed by 5 Day Kitchens of Phoenix to get an idea of just how dramatic of a change a project like this can bring to your living space.
+Let’s take a look at a to remodel recently completed by 5 Day Kitchens of Phoenix to get an idea of just how dramatic of a change a project like this can bring to your living space.

 Identifying The Problem Areas

-The first thing we notice about the kitchen in its current state is the obvious: it’s dark, it’s small, and it’s not a very inviting space.
+The first thing we notice about the kitchen in its current state is obvious: it’s dark, it’s small, and it’s not a very inviting space.
 While galley kitchens are quite common, especially in older homes, the dark materials here, while fairly modern and clean looking, are certainly not complimentary to the square footage – and the outcome speaks for itself.
 The original kitchen layout and design ended up backfiring and, instead of improving the space, ended up causing the space to feel small, cold, clinical, and claustrophobic.
 Despite the natural light pouring in from the windows at the end of the kitchen, we’re left with a dark, drab place that makes us feel cramped.

-Now let’s take a look at the after pictures to see what some small, professionally installed changes can do to brighten up a space, and turn it from a disappointment to a focal point of the home.
+Now let’s take a look at the after pictures to see what some small, professionally installed changes can do to brighten up space, and turn it from a disappointment to a focal point of the home.

 One final note thing to note is the cabinets, which have expanded from a blah-looking blonde wood to a much richer Mocha Coffee hue that plays perfectly with the natural light.
-The designers utilized ever available inch of space to add plenty of additional storage to the layout with attractive soft-close drawers, all highlighted with a premium finish.
+The designers utilized every available inch of space to add plenty of additional storage to the layout with attractive soft-close drawers, all highlighted with a premium finish.
 They even added additional cabinets in the far right back of the kitchen, increasing storage by over 20%.